 How does the reference benchmark differ from a broad market index?
+This product does not have an ESG Benchmark.

 How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?